tongyao723/MAS.500-homework/hw3/Python27/MediaCloud-Flask-Example-master/README.md

 Flask Example - MediaCloud Client App
 =====================================

-Small example Flask applicaton for the MAS.500 course.
+Small example Flask applicaton for the MAS.500 course (the beginner homework).
+- Forked Rahul's MediaCloud Flask example: https://github.com/rahulbot/MediaCloud-Flask-Example
+- Added inputs for picking a start and end date to search within The default start/end dates are 09/01/2015, 04/01/2016
+- Changed the example to use the sentenceCount API method with "split" set to true, so it returns counts by week
+- Used Highcharts.js to render the weekly results as a line chart

 Installation
 ------------

-Make sure you havy Python 2.7 (and the pip package manager).
+Make sure you have Python 2.7 (and the pip package manager).
+I also have Python 3.5 version in the other folder titled "Python35"

 You also need to install some requirements: